suolenkainen/economy/README.md

 ## Stage
 Currently I'm trying to create a MVP for a farm to deliver grain to a town.

+Utilities now contain common elements of each function that would be duplicate code for the function.
+This contains "file to object" and "attributes to text".

 ## Future plans
 - Some randomness might be introduced to production rates, etc.
 - A _path_ file will be crated between two settlemens which can the be used by workers.
 The condition can increase or decrease based on use.